 21 years old is the state law minimum age.
 It is illegal to sell, give or furnish in any manner a tobacco or vaping product to a person under the age of 21.

-Employee Exception: Employees under 21 years of age may handle tobacco or vapor products when required in the performance of the employee's duties.
+Minimum age of sales associates: Employees under 21 years of age may handle tobacco or vapor products when required in the performance of the employee's duties.

 Deny sales to anyone under 21 years old for FDA regulated products (SEE Restricted Products section).